The Kroger Co. (KR) CEO William McMullen on Q3 2020 Results - Earnings Call Transcript

 Sure.
 Thanks, Rodney.
 Ken, I would say that overall, we are seeing – as Rodney mentioned that you probably heard us say before we build our model based on sort of 0.5% to 1% inflation aligned with Rodney's initial comment.
 We've been seeing inflation running more in the sort of 2% range I would say and slightly up or down as Rodney mentioned, but generally speaking in that kind of range.

-And from our perspective, it's obviously hard to predict exactly where inflation goes.
+From our perspective, it's obviously hard to predict exactly where inflation goes.
 We don't see anything in the overall supply chain when you think about food in the system that would cause – dramatically different.
 But there are also risks obviously with COVID and what happened in the first quarter around meat that Rodney also mentioned a moment ago, and there are certainly some produce categories that because of the season has had some supply shortages too, but nothing that I would say that will take us dramatically today as we look forward outside of that sort of 2% give or take range.

-I think from our perspective, as Rodney said, we always look for ways to mitigate that where we can where it's justified and makes sense, then of course, we look at how would that be passed on to the customer.
+I think from our perspective, as Rodney said, we always look for ways to mitigate that where we can, where it's justified and makes sense, then of course, we look at how would that be passed on to the customer.
 And really we try and disconnect between inflation and what makes sense to pass on, and then our pricing investments, which are more focused on where do we believe customer is looking for the most value and what's going to drive long-term loyalty.
-So we really try and make sure that if it makes sense to pass then we'll do that.
+So, we really try and make sure that if it makes sense to pass, then we'll do that.
 But we're always looking to identify ways in which we can really connect more deep with the customer and build loyalty at the same time.

 Kenneth Goldman